a new branch

 git pull

-)git fetch origin
+main)git fetch origin

 git merge origin/main